The Keys to the House: Plot

+Reception

+Critical response

+The Keys to the House has an approval rating of 77% on review aggregator website Rotten Tomatoes, based on 26 reviews, and an average rating of 6.8/10.
+The website's critical consensus states: "Favoring subtlety over cheap sentimentality, The Keys to the House is emotionally honest, compassionate, and a genuine tear-jerker".
+Metacritic assigned the film a weighted average score of 74 out of 100, based on 13 critics, indicating "generally favorable reviews".

-Awards
+Awards and nominations

 The film has won nine awards and fourteen nominations.

 2004

 In the same year of its release (2004) it won four awards and one nomination in the Venice Film Festival:

 2005

 In the second year (2005) it won:

 One award and six nominations in the David di Donatello Awards:

 Three awards and five nominations in the Italian National Syndicate of Film Journalists:

 and two nominations in the Young Artist Awards:

 2006

 In the third year (2006) it won:

 One award in the Turia Awards: